Parthiv-2020/udayagiri-scl-maxo/README.md

     ```bash
     python manage.py runserver
     ```

-8. Make the changes and send a PR, referencing the changes.

 ## Contributing
-   Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change in the project.
+   Pull request are only welcommed by Udayagiri team members, if you are intereseted in the project please raise a issue regarding the same.